 Description: MQ-2 Smoke & Gas Sensor Module

-Smoke LPG Butane Hydrogen Gas Sensor Detector Module MQ-2 MQ2 Smoke LPG Butane Hydrogen Propane Combustible Gas Detection Sensor MQ 2 Module
+MQ-2 MQ2 Smoke LPG Butane Hydrogen Gas Sensor Detector Module Smoke LPG Butane Hydrogen Propane Combustible Gas Detection Sensor For Electronics Circuitry & Parts

 MQ-2 gas sensor has high sensitivity to LPG, Propane and Hydrogen, also could be used to Methane and other combustible steam, it is low cost and suitable for various applications.

 Using high-quality dual-panel design, with a power indicator and TTL signal output instructions; With a the DO switch signal (TTL) output, and AO analog signal output; TTL output valid signal is low level; (When the low level output signal lights, it can be connected directly to the microcontroller or relay module)

 TTL output signal can be connected directly to a microcontroller IO port or connect to the relay module, potentiometer is used to adjust the output level transition threshold

 - Stable and long life

 - Analog and Digital Outputs

 - Trigger Level configuration Potentiometer

 - Analog Output (AO): 0~5V analog output voltage